ministryofjustice/court-register/README.md

 TMPDIR=/private$TMPDIR docker-compose up --scale court-register=0
 ```

-This will start the dependencies in docker containers but not the main application.
-Run command `docker ps` to see them running.
+The dependencies will run in docker containers - but not the main application.
+Use command `docker ps` to see the running containers.

-In Intellij run the application from main class `CourtRegisterApplication` including active profiles `postgres` and `localstack` in the run configuration .
+To start the application in Intellij run main class `CourtRegisterApplication` including active profiles `postgres` and `localstack` in the run configuration .

 ### Running from the command line